KevJord76/milestone-project-1/README.md

   - 1 error was displayed when passing style.css through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkevjord76.github.io%2Fmilestone-project-1%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) (The error was in relation to the importation of my fonts but they do actually get imported)

 - Accessibility
-  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in Chrome DevTools
+  - I confirmed that the colours and fonts chosen are easy to read and accessible by running it through lighthouse in Chrome DevTools

   <p align="center">
   <img src="./assets/images/lighthouse.jpg"/>